top of page

 When my perimenopause began, I went from being blessed with a mostly headache-free life to experiencing headaches regularly, and as my hormones continued to shift and upset the balance of my body, these headaches were quickly replaced with migraines.

-Working with my own headaches, along with 20 years of private practice, has helped me develop a deep understanding of hormonal headaches, as well as what to do to restore ease and balance to your monthly cycle.
-Now I want to share those understandings and techniques with you in my 90 minute online class Happy Hormones.
+Working with my own headaches, along with 20 years of private practice, has helped me develop a deep understanding of hormonal headaches, and now I want to share those understandings and techniques with you!

 To find out more and sign up, just click here.